-Middle School Education Mathematics combines core courses in mathematics, 5-12 education, and licensure specific coursework with multiple field-based experiences in middle school settings.
+Middle School Education Mathematics (5-8) Initial Teacher Licensure Concentration combines core courses in mathematics, 5-12 education, and licensure specific coursework with multiple field-based experiences in middle school settings.

 - Develop effective thinking and communication skills